-If you assign a policy to a container that is not the root of a partition, the policy assignment is inherited only by users held in that specific container.
-It is not inherited by users that are held in subcontainers.
+If you assign a policy to a container that is not the root of a partition, the policy assignment is inherited only by users in that specific container.
+It is not inherited by users that are in subcontainers.
 If you want the policy to apply to all users below a container that is not a partition root, you must assign the policy to each subcontainer individually.

-2.2.8 Step 8: Deploy Novell Client Software
+2.8 Step 8: Deploy Novell Client Software

-You can deploy the Novell Client for Windows version 4.91, but the client does not take advantage of these services until you enable Universal Password on the server (see "Step 7: Enable Universal Password" on page 17).
+You can deploy the Novell Client for Windows version 4.91, but the client does not take advantage of these services until you enable Universal Password on the server (see Section 2.7, "Step 7: Enable Universal Password," on page 18).

-The new Novell Client software automatically starts using the Universal Password.
+Once the Universal Password is enabled, the Novell Client 4.9.1 and later for Windows automatically starts using the Universal Password.
 Users see no differences in the client, except with case-sensitive passwords.

-NOTE: Novell Client 4.9.1 includes NMAS Client 3.0.
+NOTE: Novell Client 4.9.1 includes the NMAS Client.

-2.3 Backward Compatibility
+2.9 Backward Compatibility

 Universal Password is designed to supply backward compatibility to existing services.
-By default, passwords changed with this service can be synchronized to the simple and NDS passwords on the User object (you can choose which passwords you want to have synchronized using the Password Management plug-in).
+By default, passwords changed with this service can be synchronized to the simple and NDS passwords on the User object (you can choose which passwords you want to have synchronized by using the Password Management plug-in).
 This way, NetWare 6 and 5.1 servers running Native File Access protocols for Windows and Apple native workstations continue to have their passwords function properly.
 Novell Client software earlier than the Novell Client for Windows version 4.9 or the Novell Client for Windows version 3.4, which don't take advantage of NMAS, also have their passwords continue to function properly.